saisrikark/practice/README.md

-# interview-practice
+# practice
-Coding for interviews
+Cause it matters